Cougar euthanized after several sightings in Oregon town

 SILVERTON, Ore.
-(AP) — Oregon wildlife officials were forced to trap and euthanize a cougar in response to several sightings of the animals in and around the town of Silverton.
+(AP) — Oregon wildlife officials trapped and euthanized a cougar in response to several sightings of the animals in and around the town of Silverton, east of Salem.

 The Statesman Journal reports Oregon Department of Fish and Wildlife spokeswoman Michelle Dennehy says the cougar was euthanized because it was considered a “public safety risk.”